z-purr/x402-api-gateway/README.md

 - Node.js 18 or higher
 - A wallet with some ETH for gas fees (on your chosen network)
-- An OpenAI API key
+- An OpenAI API key (for the example implementation - replace with your own API)
 - A wallet address to receive USDC payments

 ## Setup